jjmackow/OS-issues/html/modules/contrib/blazy/docs/README.md

 2. Add a Blazy formatter for the Media or Image field.
 3. Add the relevant lightbox under **Media switcher** option based on the given CSS class at #1.

+**Important!**

+Be sure to leave **Use field template** under **Style settings** unchecked.
+If checked, the gallery is locked to a single entity, that is no Views gallery, but gallery per field.
+The same applies when using Blazy formatter with VIS pager, alike, or inside Slick Carousel, GridStack, etc. If confusing, just toggle this option, and you'll know which works.
+Only checked if Blazy formatter is a standalone output from Views so to use field template in this case.

 Check out the relevant sub-module docs for details.